alx-sch/42_philosophers/README.md

     <img src="https://github.com/alx-sch/42_philosophers/blob/main/.assets/philosophers_badge.png" alt="philosophers_badge.png" />
 </p>

+## Fancy Printing

+Add some flair to the philosopher's dinner by enabling additional visualization and simulation details.
+Compile with `make FANCY=1` to activate this feature.

 ## Comparing `usleep` with a Custom Wait Function
 I have implemented a custom wait function to address common issues with `usleep`, such as inconsistent delays.
 To illustrate the performance differences, I have included a test script: `test_usleep.c`.